Men's Health

 The "Am I Too Old?"
 Question

-So if you're a healthy 75-year-old who cycles, plays golf, and plans to see your grandkids graduate?
+So you're a healthy 75-year-old who cycles, plays golf, and plans to see your grandkids graduate?
 Keep screening.

 But if you're 65 with serious heart disease or other major health issues?
 The maths changes.
 Have an honest conversation with your doctor about what makes sense for you.